JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 my surprise he did nothing of the sort; he alarmed me by taking the thing with an unnatural quiet.
-His eyes, of a glittering bright grey, just settled on me for a moment; and he laughed, not out of himself, like other people, but INTO himself, in a soft, chuckling, horridly mischievous way.
+His eyes, of a glittering bright grey, just settled on me for a moment; and he laughed, not out of himself, like other people, but _Into_ himself, in a soft, chuckling, horridly mischievous way.
 “Thank you, Betteredge,” he said.
 “I shall remember my niece’s birthday.”
 With that, he turned on his heel, and walked out of the house.